objcio/articles/2014-08-11-bad-testing-practices.md

 If you find a bad reason for your test to fail (or pass), fix it.

-That way, when you change your code later down the road, your tests will pass or fail only for good reasons, thus giving a better return than flakey tests that fail for the wrong reason.
+That way, when you change your code later on down the road, your tests will pass or fail only for good reasons, thus giving a better return than flakey tests that fail for the wrong reason.

 Still, you may be wondering: "What's the big deal about that?"